nanogiants/nestjs-swagger-api-exception-decorator/docs/api.md

 _Default_: `undefined`

 The isArray property can only be used in combination with the `type` property.
-It allows you to let the type be shown as array in Swagger UI.
+It allows you to let the type be shown as array in Swagger-UI.

 ### `requiredProperties`